billdong9/niodb/README.md

 value = database.$get(key);
 ```

-The choice is up to you.
+The choices are up to you.